ecshreve/portfolio/README.md

 ### Customize the App

 Alright so now we have a basic React app, and we have some packages installed that we can import standardized components from.
-So now it's time to start building.
+Now it's time to start building some functionality.
 Let's just replace the basic homepage with our own.
-Replace the contents of `client/src/App.tsx` with:
+To start I replaced the contents of `client/src/App.tsx` with:

 ```{javascript}
 import React from 'react';